httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Parsing a Byte Sequence {#parse-binary}

-Given an ASCII string as input_string, return a byte sequence. input_string is modified to remove the parsed value.
+Given an ASCII string as input_string, return a Byte Sequence. input_string is modified to remove the parsed value.

 1. If the first character of input_string is not ":", fail parsing.
 2. Discard the first character of input_string.